 This week has caused a lot of sobering and humbling moments to remind me of some important things in life.
 My heart sank last week when I heard the news that Hugh Hefner passed away.
 I don’t grieve because he was a great man.
 I don’t grieve because the porn industry lost their icon.
-I grieve because a man died after living a life that has nothing eternal to show for it.
+I grieve because a man died after living a life that has nothing eternal to show for it- a man who the world’s eyes.
 My heart sank on Monday morning after hearing the news of Las Vegas.
 I grieved because lives were taken and lost.
 I grieved because people were faced with eternity.
 You might ask why I mention two very different situations- the death of an old man and a mass shooting.

 I have spent many moments this week just praying and asking God for direction and understanding of how to process all of this.
 I am sure if I did my research I would find more lives taken and lost around this world.
 I would find more stories of people having lived very different lives all with the same outcome- death.
 In the wake of all the loss of life, beginning when I heard the news of Hugh Hefner’s death, my heart has been stirring one big question: what legacy will I leave behind when I die?
 We each will meet our end.
 We each will die, some of old age, some of diseases, some of accidents, and some of tragedy.
 But we will all die.
 Death is something scary that a lot of people don’t want to talk about.
 And honestly, I might talk more about it in a different blog.
 What I want to focus on in this post is more what we leave behind.